deanilvincent/check-password-strength/README.md

 The `passwordStrength` takes 3 arguments:

 - `password` (string): the user password
-- `options` (array — optional): an option to override the default complexity required to match your password policy
+- `options` (array — optional): an option to override the default complexity required to match your password policy.
+See below.
-- `restrictSymbolsTo` (string — optional): by default, `passwordStrength` will check against all character except the 26 latin lowercase, uppercase letters and 10 digits (includes the OWASP characters, accentuated letters, other alphabets, emojis).
-If you want to restrict it, you may pass a different string.
-You may import and use `owaspSymbols` that will restrict the symbols to the ones recommended by the OWASP.
+- `restrictSymbolsTo` (string — optional):
+  - By default, the `passwordStrength` function checks against all characters except for the 26 Latin lowercase letters, 26 uppercase letters, and 10 digits.
+This includes OWASP-recommended characters, accented letters, other alphabets, and emojis.
+  - If you wish to apply restrictions, you can provide a custom string.
+This string should consist of unescaped symbol characters, which will be utilized internally in a RegExp expression in the following format: `[${escapeStringRegexp(restrictSymbolsTo)}]`.
+  - Additionally, you can import and use the owaspSymbols to limit the symbols to those recommended by OWASP.

 **Password Default Options**